Katrina Shanks

-Katrina May Shanks (born 12 May 1969) is a former New Zealand politician who was a list member of parliament for the National Party from 2007 to 2014.
+Katrina May Shanks (born 12 May 1969) is a New Zealand chief executive and former politician.

+Shanks was a Member of Parliament for the National Party from 2007 to 2014.
+After leaving Parliament she returned to her business career and has been chief executive of the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) since January 2024.

 Early years

 Shanks was born in Dannevirke in 1969, and attended St Matthew's Collegiate for Girls in Masterton and Dannevirke High School.
 She graduated with a Bachelor of Business Studies from Massey University.

 Shanks' father, Graeme Hislop, contested the Pahiatua electorate for Social Credit in 1975 and in the 1977 by-election.

 Prior to entering politics, Shanks worked as a self-employed accountant.
-She had previously worked as a project accountant for the Westpac Banking Corporation, in retail client services for Newton Investment Management in the United Kingdom, and as a senior auditor for Audit New Zealand.
+She had previously worked as a project accountant for Westpac, in retail client services for Newton Investment Management in the United Kingdom, and as a senior auditor for Audit New Zealand.
 Shanks has three children.